Super Home Scheme

 A Super Home is an energy efficient home that has applied all the cost effective energy measures.
 These measures include:

-- Solar Photovoltaic (PV) panels and/or heat pumps supplying heat and hot water
+- Air to Water Heat pumps supplying heat and hot water

 - Air tightness